berkeley-scf/r-bootcamp-fall-2022/README.md

 # r-bootcamp-fall-2022

-Materials for the August 2022 R bootcamp at UC Berkeley.
+This is the website for the tenth annual R bootcamp at Berkeley.
+The bootcamp will be an intensive two-day introduction to R using RStudio, held all day on Saturday August 20 and Sunday August 21, 2022

-See here for information about the bootcamp, including logistics, how to get the course content, and how to install the software you need for the bootcamp on your laptop.
+See below for information on registration, logistics, workshop content, and preparing for the workshop (primarily installing software in advance.

-WARNING: This material is under construction, with some information to be added to the logistics and some edits to the content expected.

-All content is available here, though we'll be making edits through the start of the event.

 Sponsored by: UC Berkeley Statistics

-## Description

-### Overview
+## Overview

-This is the website for the ninth annual R bootcamp at Berkeley.
 The bootcamp will be an intensive two-day introduction to R using RStudio.
 Topics will include:

- * R basics - reading and manipulating data, working with R data objects, doing calculations, making plots
+ * R basics - reading and manipulating data, working with R data objects, doing calculations
+ * R graphics, focused on ggplot
  * programming in R
  * doing data analysis / data science / statistical work in R
-  * more advanced topics: efficiency, object-oriented programming, advanced graphics, batch jobs, parallel processing
+ * more advanced topics: efficiency, object-oriented programming, batch jobs, parallel processing

-No prior experience with R is expected, but some familiarity with programming concepts such as variables, loops, if-then-else statements, functions, etc. will be helpful.
+## Prerequisites

+The workshop doesn't assume any specific R knowledge and starts from the very basics, but it goes at a fairly quick pace (hence *bootcamp*).
+This is appropriate for:

+ - Those with some (but not necessarily a lot of) R experience who want a refresher, want to take their skills to the next level, or want to see a holistic presntation of what's possible in R.
+ - Those with some experience in another language (e.g., Python, MATLAB, C/C++, Java) who would like an introduction to R.
+ - Those will little or no R experience (or other programming experience) who think they are likely to be able to keep up with the pace.
+If so, you should look through the first few modules (Modules 1-3, to be presented Saturday morning) to get a feel for the nature of the bootcamp.
+If you decide to sign up and then decide (even up to a few days before the event)

+In prior years, we've had two tracks, with one track serving to provide a slower pace for those with no experience with R or other programming languages.
+Unfortunately, this year we do not have staffing to support two tracks.

+If you have no R experience and little programming experience in other languages, you are likely to find the pace too quick.
+Therefore we recommend that you attend on of the D-Lab's R Fundamentals workshops.
+In particular there will be [a workshop the week of August 15]https://dlab.berkeley.edu/events/more-d-lab-events-and-workshops-coming-soon/2022-08-15) (the week before classes start).

+## Registration

+To attend you must [submit a registration request](https://forms.gle/pzhSxhc3rCgqubdE7).
+Submitting the request does not guarantee as spot.
+Priority will be given to Berkeley grad students, postdocs, staff, and faculty, followed by those affiliated with another university or government agency, then Berkeley undergrads, and finally participants from for-profit organizations.
+Undergraduates interested in R should consider taking Statistics 133 or Statistics 132.

+NOTE: registrations will only be processed periodically so there may be a delay in hearing back from us about whether you are registered or on the waitlist.

+## Cancellation

+If you have registered and realize you cannot attend, PLEASE [cancel your registration](https://forms.gle/Q75qCFDqygL8oY3D6) so that we can let people on the wait-list attend.
+If you don't cancel, you'll deprive someone else of a spot, as we always have a wait-list for this event.

 ## Logistics - when, where, and how